jerng/studies/_lang/javascript/README.md

 1.  the wrapping of a 'normal' synchronous function in a `new Promise`
-2.  the firing of the `resolve()` or `reject()` handlers, which were passed as arguments to : the anonymous function which is the first argument of `new Promise`.
+2.  the firing of the `resolve()` or `reject()` handlers, which were passed as arguments to : the executor ( 2-arity anonymous function ) which is the first argument of `new Promise`.

 ```javascript
 // this :